Serving the Divorce Papers On Your Spouse

 - No. The green card has to be signed by your spouse.

-What if my spouse won't sign and the papers come back to me?
+What if my spouse won't sign the return receipt (green card) and the papers come back to me?

 You will have to keep trying.
-You may want to try personal service.
+You may also want to try hand-delivery.

-Which way is better, personal service or certified mail/return receipt?
+Which way is better, hand-delivery or certified mail/return receipt?